DanijelaMilanovic/BookTracker/README.md

 # BookTracker for Personal Library Management

-This project was developed as a practical component of my thesis "The Role and Significance of Refactoring in Test-Driven Software Development" at the Faculty of Electrical Engineering in East Sarajevo.
+"BookTracker" was developed as a practical component of my thesis "The Role and Significance of Refactoring in Test-Driven Software Development" at the Faculty of Electrical Engineering in East Sarajevo.
 Tests for this project were conducted using the XUnit testing framework, achieving test coverage of over 85%.

 ## Introduction